Banana3003/2IBA00-AlgEng-Experiment/README.md

 To run Dijkstra on a specific map, fill in the map input text's file name (e.g. flevoland.txt) when initilizing a Graph instance in the main function of the Dijkstra implementation.
 Note that Dial's algorithm requires changing a part of the "Graph" class as indicated by the comments in that file.

+All input for Dijkstra should be in this format:
+One edge per line;
+Each line in format: fromNode toNode Weight.

 #### Astar
 To run the A* algorithm on the flevoland data, you must run the Test.java file.
 By default it runs the AStar algorithm on the "flevoland.txt" file using the manhatten distance heuristic.